-- TOC Procedures - 5.1 TOC should follow the aforementioned characteristic of a high-quality TOC. - 5.2 TOC procedures will be conducted in conjunction with (not be limited to) the following physician events: - Shift changes - Meal and rest breaks - Changes in on-call status - When contacting another physician regarding a change in the patient's condition - Transfer of patient from one care setting to another - 5.3 TOC forms and policies for physicians are developed and implemented by each service/program according to the needs of that service/program.
+- 5.1 TOC should follow the aforementioned characteristics of a high-quality TOC. - 5.2 TOC procedures will be conducted in conjunction with (not be limited to) the following physician events: - Shift changes - Meal and rest breaks - Changes in on-call status - When contacting another physician regarding a change in the patient's condition - Transfer of patient from one care setting to another - 5.3 TOC forms and policies for physicians are developed and implemented by each service/program according to the needs of that service/program.
 The TOC forms or policies may be in paper or electronic format and must include information agreed upon by physicians on that service as being integral to the provision of safe and effective patient care for that patient population.
-House Staff should be orientated regarding TOC forms, procedures, and policies at the start of a rotation. - 5.4 House Staff must not leave the hospital/patient care setting until an effective TOC has occurred. - 6.0 Program Responsibilities - 6.1 Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure. - 6.2 Programs, in partnership with the Sponsoring Institution, primary clinical site, and participating sites, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient - 6.3 Programs must ensure that House Staff are competent in communicating with team members in the hand-over - 6.4 Programs and clinical sites must maintain and communicate schedules of attending physicians and House Staff currently responsible for care. - 6.5 Each program must ensure continuity of patient care, consistent with the program's policies and procedures, in the event that a House Staff may be unable to perform their patient care responsibilities due to excessive fatigue, illness, or family emergency.
-Program specific policies should be developed to address this requirement. - 7.0 Formatted Procedure
+House Staff should be orientated regarding TOC forms, procedures, and policies at the start of a rotation. - 5.4 House Staff must not leave the hospital/patient care setting until an effective TOC has occurred. - 6.0 Program Responsibilities - 6.1 Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure. - 6.2 Programs, in partnership with the Sponsoring Institution (i.e., MCG), primary clinical site, and participating sites, must ensure and monitor effective, structured handover processes to facilitate both continuity of care and patient safety. - 6.3 Programs must ensure that House Staff are competent in communicating with team members in the handover process. - 6.4 Programs and clinical sites must maintain and communicate schedules of attending physicians and House Staff currently responsible for care. - 6.5 Each program must ensure continuity of patient care, consistent with the program's policies and procedures, in the event that a House Staff may be unable to perform their patient care responsibilities due to excessive fatigue, illness, and/or family emergency, etc. Program-specific policies should be developed to address this requirement and ensure these policies are implemented without fear of negative consequences for the House Staff who are or were unable to provide the clinical work.